DBatUTuebingen/provenance-for-recursive-queries/README.md

 # Overview

-This repository contains supplementery material for the paper submission
+This repository contains supplementary material for the paper submission

 *Data Provenance for Recursive SQL Queries*